rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 It's useful to recap this paper in Python, which has most of the listed imperative constructs.
 Imagine compiling Python into an intermediate language in which the semantics, even those with side-effects, are laid bare as trees of $\lambda$ expressions.
 In such a representation, optimizations are
 1. easy to write as tree-to-tree transforms
-1. easy to extend via just function composition
+1. easy to extend via just function composition (even Kleisli-monadic)
 2. independent of surface syntax, thus easy to share with other imperative languages like Fortran, C, Java
 3. independent of back ends, thus easy to run interactively; or to translate into LLVM, x86, ARM64, C, for execution; or to transpile into other surface languages